Bay State Remodeling

 Layout Development, Design Presentation, and the Design & Planning Summary Meeting

-Layout Development & Design Presentation
+Layout Development & Design Development and Presentation

-Using your measurements, your selections, and everything we’ve learned about your space, we develop a proposed layout for your review.
-Once the layout is finalized, we present the full design package — including renderings — so you can see how your finished addition will look before construction begins.
-The package includes detailed layout, fixture placement, all Client Selections confirmed, and functional improvements tailored to your goals.
+Once the layout is developed, we move into Design Development & Presentation.
+We’ll present you with the full design package — including renderings — so you can see exactly how your finished home will look before a single nail is driven.
+The proposed plan includes the detailed project layout, kitchen and bathroom designs, all Client Selections confirmed, exterior elevations (if exterior work is in scope), and functional improvements tailored to your goals.

 Proposed plan / design rendering — Layout Development showing fixture placement, Client Selections, and design details